Recording

 *arranged for Palisander by Miriam Monaghan

 Supported by grants from Angel Early Music and the Golsoncott Foundation, CDs are available from Palisander’s website, and the recording can also be found on all major streaming platforms.
-Hear them live at York's National Centre for Early Music in a family concert on 17 March, and join them at Hawkwood College from 27 to 29 March for a long weekend of tuition and chamber music, open to recorder players of all standards.
+Hear them live in Beverley, Yorkshire, in a family concert on 17 March, and join them at Hawkwood College from 27 to 29 March for a long weekend of tuition and chamber music, open to recorder players of all standards.

 Share this